If you’ve ever picked up a bottle of whiskey, chances are you’ve seen the word “proof” on the label. But what does it actually mean?

 This is because flavorings and sweeteners dilute the spirit.
 Many famous brands offer flavored whiskeys.
 Jack Daniel’s Tennessee Honey and Crown Royal Regal Apple both have 70 proof.
 Fireball Cinnamon Whisky is a bit lower at 66 proof.

 Even with lower alcohol, flavored whiskeys don’t lack flavor.
-The added ingredients often make the taste better.
-This makes them appealing to those who find regular whiskey too strong.
+The added ingredients often improve the taste, making them appealing to those who find regular whiskey too strong.

 Flavored whiskeys offer a unique mix of whiskey’s boldness and sweet flavors.
 When trying flavored whiskeys, keep in mind their lower proof.
 This might change how they mix in cocktails.
 But, remember to enjoy them responsibly, even with lower alcohol content.

-Whiskeys with lower proof are best enjoyed neat or with a single ice cube.
-Trying different proofs and dilutions helps find the perfect balance.
-A proof calculator is useful for making exact adjustments during tastings.
+- Low-proof whiskeys: These are best savored neat or with a single ice cube.
+Experiment with different proofs and dilutions to find your ideal flavor balance.
+A proof calculator can help you make precise adjustments during tastings.